cityofaustin/vision-zero/atd-vzd/README.md

 1. Remember that all database operations should be deployed through migrations.
 See the [development and deployment](#development-and-deployment) docs.
 2. Add the new column to all three tables of the given record type.
 For example, if this is a crash-level column, add the column to the `crashes_cris`, `crashes_edits`, and `crashes` tables.
-3. Modify the trigger function that inserts new rows into the the `_edits` and unified table that corresponds to the record type you are modifiying: either the `crashes_cris_insert_rows()`, `units_cris_insert_rows()`, ot the `people_cris_insert_rows()` function.
+3. Modify the trigger function that inserts new rows into the `_edits` and unified table that corresponds to the record type you are modifying: either the `crashes_cris_insert_rows()`, `units_cris_insert_rows()`, ot the `people_cris_insert_rows()` function.
 Locate the part of the function that selects all values from the new `_cris` record and inserts into the unified table.
 This should be obvious, because all column names are listed in this function.
-Add your new column name to accordingly function.
+Add your new column name to function accordingly.
 4. Next, you will need to add your new column to the `_column_metadata` table, so that the CRIS import ETL is aware that this column should be included in imports.
 For example:

 ```sql